metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_proxy_patch_v1alpha1_manifest.md

 Optional:

 - `cluster` (Attributes) Cluster is a modification of Envoy's Cluster resource. (see [below for nested schema](#nestedatt--spec--default--append_modifications--cluster))
-- `http_filter` (Attributes) HTTPFilter is a modification of Envoy HTTP Filteravailable in HTTP Connection Manager in a Listener resource. (see [below for nested schema](#nestedatt--spec--default--append_modifications--http_filter))
+- `http_filter` (Attributes) HTTPFilter is a modification of Envoy HTTP Filter available in HTTP Connection Manager in a Listener resource. (see [below for nested schema](#nestedatt--spec--default--append_modifications--http_filter))
 - `listener` (Attributes) Listener is a modification of Envoy's Listener resource. (see [below for nested schema](#nestedatt--spec--default--append_modifications--listener))
 - `network_filter` (Attributes) NetworkFilter is a modification of Envoy Listener's filter. (see [below for nested schema](#nestedatt--spec--default--append_modifications--network_filter))
-- `virtual_host` (Attributes) VirtualHost is a modification of Envoy's VirtualHostreferenced in HTTP Connection Manager in a Listener resource. (see [below for nested schema](#nestedatt--spec--default--append_modifications--virtual_host))
+- `virtual_host` (Attributes) VirtualHost is a modification of Envoy's VirtualHost referenced in HTTP Connection Manager in a Listener resource. (see [below for nested schema](#nestedatt--spec--default--append_modifications--virtual_host))

 <a id="nestedatt--spec--default--append_modifications--cluster"></a>
 ### Nested Schema for `spec.default.append_modifications.cluster`